PierrickI3/pierrickl-suitecrm/README.md

 ## Overview

-Installs and configures SuiteCRM silently.
+Installs and configures SuiteCRM or SugarCRM silently.

 ## Module Description